What’s a grown up business?

 Often this means delegating some of the work to other people, but you don’t have to have a team of staff to have a grown-up business.

-You have already given some serious thought about getting some help and support for thinking about the strategy of your business, through business coaching or a programme of support.
+You have already given some serious thought about getting some help and support for thinking about the strategy of your business, through business coaching.
 And you’ll be committed to learning and improving what you do.

 And your grown-up business will have some systems in place to help it operate more smoothly, especially systems for marketing and business development.